 Kombucha should not be warmed above 43 Celsius as the bacteria and yeast begin to die-off which negates its benefits.
 This is why our Kombucha is served raw and is not pasturized as cooking / heating Kombucha will destroy the naturally occurring live and active cultures.

-When you order online, Kombucha is delivered to you at the specified shipping address.
-During the exchange, we will hand over your new order while collecting any empty bottles back.
+When you order online, kindly indicate how many empty bottles you will be returning in the ‘NOTES’ section of the checkout page before Kombucha is delivered to you at the specified shipping address.
+During the exchange, we will hand over your new order while collecting the empty bottles back (simple pass them to the rider).
 A cash rebate of RM1 is then offered for each empty bottle (of any size) returned to us.

 We would appreciate if the bottles are cleaned and emptied, but otherwise we still accept them as we perform a thorough cleanse ourselves before reuse.
 However, bottles that are scratched, fractured, chipped or damaged in any way, shape or form cannot be accepted as they are not safe for reuse.